Focusing Into the Future with a Comprehensive Ophthalmic Marketing Plan.

 It has been stated by various ophthalmology consultants that organic search positioning is one of the most important for patient education and lead generation factors.
 Organic search typically generates organic clicks on over 80% of traffic.
 This means paid traffic is 20% penetration at best.
 Having a solid organic search presence is vital.

 Content development and marketing are very hot topics right now and are closely associated.
-Ongoing content is absolutely necessary for high-quality SEO but this concept goes well beyond SEO.
+Ongoing content is absolutely necessary for high-quality medical SEO but this concept goes well beyond SEO.

 Practices need to add content regularly to see a content strategy that works for them.
 This may look something like the following model: